AlicePihtjoe/Paevapanus-MVC/README.md

-## Newspaper
+## Päevapanus

-Newspaper is a simple express app that allows you to create a simple blog.
+Päevapanus is a simple express app that allows you to bet on various polls.

 ### Installation